Don’t Let Chronic Stress Take Over Your Life – Try These Healthy Coping Mechanisms

 3) Practice Mindfulness Meditation

 Mindfulness meditation is a technique that involves focusing on the present moment — accepting everything around you without judgment or criticism.
 Research has found that mindfulness can help reduce symptoms associated with chronic stress, such as depression and anxiety, while also improving overall well-being.
 Try incorporating mindfulness into your life by setting aside time each day to practice it.
+You can also explore other forms of meditation, such as meditation, to deepen your spiritual practice.

 4) Connect with Supportive People